 What is ETIAS Italy?

 At this time, citizens of 62 countries are exempt from obtaining a visa to travel to Italy.
 When the systems is launched, citizens of these visa exempt countries will be required to complete the ETIAS Italy online application to get their travel authorization approved.
-The EU is working on developing the ETIAS system for its implementation in 2021.
+The EU is working on developing the ETIAS system for its implementation in late 2022.

 ETIAS for Italy will be an automated IT system created to identify individuals that may pose a threat to the Schengen Area.
 ETIAS will be a travel authorization that will screen travelers before they can travel to the region.